Hamza-ibz/challenge-1-airport/docs/domain-models-test-plan.md

 - Improved efficiency and safety in air traffic management
 - Reduction in traffic jams, delays, and safety hazards
 - Provision of reliable data on plane flow for air traffic controllers
-- Limitation of plane landings when the airport reaches maximum capacity, reducing accident risks
 - Prevention of traffic jams and reduction in delays by directing planes away from full airports
 - Flexibility to adjust maximum capacity for better management of urgent situations
 - Enhancement of passenger experience with smoother landings and takeoffs due to reliable airport operations